 Faculty of Biomedical Sciences at a glance

 The Faculty of Biomedical Sciences of USI Università della Svizzera italiana was established in 2014 with the main purpose to make a contribution towards the solution of an important national problem: the dearth of physicians trained in Switzerland.
-The Faculty is headed by Dean, Prof. Mario Bianchetti M.D., PhD.
+The Faculty is headed by Dean, Prof. Dr. med.
+Giovanni Pedrazzini.

 Master of Medicine

-To reach its goal, the Faculty will offer from 2020 a Master of Medicine (three years of clinical training), in cooperation with ETH Zurich, University of Basel, and University of Zurich regarding academics, and with EOC, clinics, and general practitioners regarding clinical training.
+To reach its goal, the Faculty offers since 2020 a Master of Medicine (three years of clinical training), in cooperation with ETH Zurich, University of Basel, and University of Zurich regarding academics, and with EOC, clinics, and general practitioners regarding clinical training.
 The Master addresses the new challenges of medical practice by combining clinical and scientific training with communication skills.